-An Extreme Act of Nature (EAN) for SL-8B Practices Only-Definition and Process
+An Extreme Act of Nature (EAN) for SL-8B Practices and the corresponding option under WFA-CC Only-Definition and Process

 For this Program, an "Extreme Act of Nature" (EAN) shall mean some sudden and irreversible act of nature that could not have reasonably been foreseen or prevented.
 Examples include floods, drought, fire, and exceptional storms like hurricanes and tornados.
 Generally, such events should be supported or documented by actions that could include a Governor's disaster designation or weather records that document excessive rainfall, floods, tornados or other such events.